The Final College List – Preparing for College Applications

 I have helped my daughter work towards a final list of schools she will apply to.
 Her list includes 5 schools.
 She has her top school figured out and if she could, she would only apply there, but that is not realistic because the program she is interested in only accepts about 30% of applicants.
 Our next step is making sure she visits the other 4 schools before college applications are due.

-- Help in the search for colleges that meet the “wish list” criteria.
+- Help in narrowing down the final college list to the schools that meet the “must have” and “wish list” criteria.

 - Attempt to schedule at least an initial visit to each school prior to when applications are due in the fall.
 If your student has a major in mind, be sure to visit that department.